Condemned At Kangaroo Court

 Beyond the good and evil that we do

-The future beckons like an undug tomb
+the future beckons like an undug tomb

-In which the generations will be laid.
+in which the generations will be laid.

 Eurocrat